yellowdog/python-examples/README.md

 This applies whether the names were set automatically by `yd-submit` or explicitly by the user.

-In addition to the environment variables above, when a Task is executed by a Worker, the YellowDog Agent will set the following variables for use by the Task, based on the instance details and Task identification:
+In addition to the environment variables above, when a Task is executed by a Worker, the YellowDog Agent will set the following for use by the Task, based on the instance details and Task identification:

 - `YD_PROVIDER`
 - `YD_REGION`